Investigating the risks of debris-generating ASAT tests in the presence of megaconstellations: Methods

 \subsubsection{Rayleigh Distribution}

-In this simplified method, we assume that the magnitudes of the fragment velocity kicks approximately follows a Rayleigh Distribution.
+In this simplified method, we assume that the magnitudes of the fragment velocity kicks approximately follow a Rayleigh Distribution.
 We further fix the A/M ratio and the total number of fragments in the simulation, sidestepping any need to assign characteristic lengths or specific fragment masses.
-To compare this method with the NSBM, we perform simulations with both 1,000 fragments and the number of fragments that results from the mass-normalized number distribution using Equation \ref{eq:dN} with $L_{\rm{c}} \in [0.1, 1.0]$ (unit of metres implied).
+To compare this method with the NSBM, we similarly perform simulations with 1,000 fragments, and later scale the resulting collision probabilities (see Section \ref{sec:integrate}) using the fragment numbers found by the mass-normalized number distribution using Equation \ref{eq:dN} with $L_{\rm{c}} \in [0.003, 1.0]$ and $L_{\rm{c}} \in [0.1, 1.0]$.

-We set the mode of the Rayleigh distribution to $\sigma = 250$ m/s and draw from the distribution for the magnitude of the velocity kicks, which produces a reasonable correspondence to the actual Gabbard plot of the India ASAT test.
+We set the mode of the Rayleigh distribution to $\sigma = 250$ m/s and draw from the distribution for the magnitude of the velocity kicks, which produces a reasonable correspondence to the actual Gabbard plot of the Indian ASAT test.
 A randomly oriented unit vector is assigned to each fragment, as in the NSBM.
 The fragments are added to a \REBOUND\ simulation and integrated using the same process as described in the following section.

-In this method, A/M = 0.1 m$^2$kg$^{-1}$ for all particles, unless stated otherwise.
+In this method, simulations are run for both A/M = 0.05 m$^2$kg$^{-1}$ and A/M = 0.04 m$^2$kg$^{-1}$ for all particles, unless stated otherwise.
+We refer to each simulation set as model A/M0.05 and A/M0.04, respectively.